shyam3089/Simple-ScrollBar/simpleScrollBar/README.md

 <h3>Overview</h3>

-<p>The Simple Scrollbar jQuery Plugin is a lightweight and customizable solution for adding vertical and horizontal scrollbars to overflowing containers.
+<p>The Simple Scrollbar jQuery Plugin is a lightweight and customizable solution for adding vertical and horizontal scrollbars to overflowing elements.
 It provides a clean and easy-to-use interface for enhancing the scrolling experience of your web applications.

 <a href="https://htmlpreview.github.io/?https://github.com/shyam3089/myJQueryPlugins/blob/main/simpleScrollBar/demo/demo.html">Demo</a>